feathers-plus/feathers-offline-publication/README.md

 };
 ```

-The client will receive a service event is either the previous (stashed) value of the record,
+The client will receive a service event if either the previous (stashed) value of the record,
-or the new value is in the publication.
+or the new value is within the publication.
 This double check informs the client of records which previously belonged to the publication,
 but no longer do so after the mutation.